0xAm1r/0xAm1r.github.io/_posts/2025-02-11-loaded-man.markdown

 ---
 \
 By the recent events unfolding in tech, I’ve been contemplating a path out of this wasted place, I’ve been learning and developing my skills in order to get myself somewhere that obsessive attention to science and technology isn’t stifled.
-I made this blog to walk myself through this journey and as a reminder of my current situation and to make sure I don’t let my brilliant thoughts go to waste :)
+I made this blog to walk myself through this journey and as a reminder of my current situation and to make sure I don’t let my brilliant thoughts go to waste (jk) :)

 ---
 \
 After going through this boring neural noise of mine, congrats you've made it.
-I won't be bothering you for long now, just for the last word remember it is going be epic experiencing the singularity.
+I won't be bothering you for long now, just for the last word remember it is going to be epic experiencing the singularity.